Synthetic learner: model-free inference on treatments over time: Introduction

-Our contribution can be viewed as complementary to this literature.
-To the best of our knowledge, we provide the first set of conditions under which predictions made by many-machine learning methods, including Random Forests and Neural Network, can be used to develop valid tests for SC.
-The difficulty of choosing which method to use often counterbalances the extensive choice of machine-learning methods.
-Our tools allow for predictions to be combined from many different algorithms simultaneously, therefore offering diversification gains over-relying on predictions arising from a single model only.
+However, selection among these methods remains an open research question \citep{hsiao2018panel}.
+Combining different predictions offers a simple data-adaptive procedure to exploit information from all these models while improving the prediction performance \citep{timmermann2006forecast}.
+As a result, our contribution can be viewed as complementary to this literature.
+To the best of our knowledge, we provide the first set of conditions under which predictions made by any or many machine learning methods, including Random Forests, can be used to develop valid tests for SC.

-Our contribution belongs to the broader literature on machine learning methods for causal inference. \cite{athey2018approximate} discusses asymptotic properties on balancing estimators combined with regularized regression adjustments. \cite{wager2017estimation} and \cite{athey2016generalized} derive asymptotic properties of Random Forests of \cite{breiman2001random}. \cite{farrell2018deep} provides the theory for semiparametric inference on treatment effects with deep Neural Network whose validity relies on sufficiently fast rates of the risk bounds of the estimators.
-Orthogonal scores have been discussed in a serious of papers; see, e.g., \cite{chernozhukov2018double,belloni2014high,belloni2017program}.
-A specific limitation of this line of work is that it has not addressed, until now, time-dependent observations.